christianbaun/ossperf/README.md

 `./s3perf.sh -n 5 -s 1048576 -p`

+## Related Work

-## Interesting Sources about the performance evaluation of S3-compatible services
+Some interesting papers and software projects focusing the performance evaluation of S3-compatible services.

 - [An Evaluation of Amazon's Grid Computing Services: EC2, S3 and SQS](https://dash.harvard.edu/bitstream/handle/1/24829568/tr-08-07.pdf). *Simson Garfinkel*.
 2007. *In this paper, the throughput which S3 can deliver with objects of different sizes, is evaluated over several days from several locations by using a self-written tool.
 Sadly, this tool was never released.*
 - [Amazon S3 for Science Grids: a Viable Solution?](http://dl.acm.org/citation.cfm?id=1383526) *Mayur Palankar, Adriana Iamnitchi, Matei Ripeanu, Simson Garfinkel*.
 2008.
 Proceedings of the 2008 international workshop on Data-aware distributed computing (DADC 2008).
 Pages 55-64.